opxz7148/java-movierental/README.md

 6. *The Missing Refactoring*.
 In the final code the `Customer` class still needs a *Move Method* refactoring to remove some unrelated behavior, in my opinion.
    - What do you think?

+### Python Version

 In Python, the refactoring are the same, but some details are different.

 * method names should use Python naming convention
 * Python does not require creating an interface for strategy.
-If you want to write code like Java, you can create an abstract superclass (`PriceStrategy`) for the interface with methods that return 0.  `RegularPrice`, etc., are concrete subclasses.
+If you want to write code like Java, you can create an abstract superclass (`PriceStrategy`) for the interface with methods that return 0.  `RegularPrice`, etc., are concrete subclasses of `PriceStrategy`.
 * Another way to implement Strategy in Python is to use an Enum.
   - Each member of the enum is one pricing strategy (normal, childrens, new\_release).
   - Each enum member is a dict, and the *values* in the dict are lambdas to compute the price and frequent renter points.
 In this way, each number member can define it's own function for pricing and frequent renter points.